 Select a tab to display the text for a different record.

 Select the most relevant sentences of this text.
-To do so, type an integer into Summary length
+To do so, type an integer into Summary length and then select summarize.

 The system then displays that number of sentences, starting with the most relevant sentence, as determined by the Analytics Engine.